benoitmartin88/dockerfiles/chromium/README.md

 # Configuration
 The ALSA_CARD environment variable can be set to select the sound device to use.

-check sound card index to use: cat /proc/asound/cards
+check sound card index to use: cat /proc/asound/cards or run aplay -l

 cf: https://wiki.archlinux.org/index.php/Advanced_Linux_Sound_Architecture